Jamie Carragher has urged Liverpool's owners to hand Brendan Rodgers the funds to turn the club into regular title challengers this summer.

 The Anfield legend paid tribute to the progress being made under Rodgers as Liverpool sit two points behind Premier League leaders Manchester City heading into the final weekend of the season.

-City are overwhelming favourites due to a superior goal difference to be crowned champions for the second time in three years, but Carragher hopes the vast improvement in league form at Liverpool is a "springboard for future success rather than the summit of ambitions".
+City are overwhelming favourites to be crowned champions thanks to their superior goal difference, but Carragher hopes the vast improvement in league form at Liverpool is a "springboard for future success rather than the summit of ambitions".